artis-mcrt/artis/artisoptions_doc.md

 // (i.e. level indices < X should return true for some X) constexpr bool LEVEL_IS_NLTE(int element_z, int ionstage, int level) { return false; }

-// Use TJ radiation density temperature for Boltzmann excitation formua instead of electron temperature Te
+// Use TJ radiation density temperature for Boltzmann excitation formula instead of electron temperature Te
 // This is default on for classic, and off for nebularnlte, where it affects the super-level constexpr bool LTEPOP_EXCITATION_USE_TJ = false;